Danny Shelton, DeForest Buckner named honorary captains for Polynesian Bowl

 Shelton, who is of Samoan ancestry, was drafted by the Browns in 2015 with the 12th overall pick out of the University of Washington.
 Bucker, who is also of Samoan ancestry, was drafted by the 49ers in 2016 with the seventh overall pick out of Oregon.

-They will be joined by Seattle Seahawks defensive end Michael Bennett, Tennessee Titans quarterback Marcus Mariota, Pittsburgh Steelers rookie wide receiver JuJu Smith-Schuster and Baltimore Ravens running back Ronnie Stanley, who have all bee named ambassadors for the event.
+They will be joined by Seattle Seahawks defensive end Michael Bennett, Tennessee Titans quarterback Marcus Mariota, Pittsburgh Steelers rookie wide receiver JuJu Smith-Schuster and Baltimore Ravens running back Ronnie Stanley, who have all been named ambassadors for the event.

 RELATED: WR Jalen Hall part of 20 players named to Poly Bowl